-Electronic devices can be disruptive to our school environment as well as used for improper purposes, such as cheating, sexting, selling drugs, peer bullying, or other disruptive activities, all of which may have serious safety consequences for both our students and staff.
-For the purposes of this policy, the term "electronic devices" means any device that accomplishes its purpose electronically and includes, but is not limited to, cell and smart phones, smart watches, iPads, tablets, e-readers, personal laptop computers, portable video game players, wireless ear buds, and any other device that provides a wireless, unfiltered connection to the Internet.
-The following rules apply to electronic devices at Northpoint Charter School:
+Wireless communication devices can be disruptive to our school environment as well as used for improper purposes, such as cheating, sexting, selling drugs, peer bullying, or other disruptive activities, all of which may have serious safety consequences for both our students and staff.
+For the purposes of this policy, the term "wireless communication device (WCD)" means any portable electronic device that is capable of transmitting voice, text or data device and includes, but is not limited to, cell and smart phones, smart watches, iPads, tablets, ereaders, personal laptop computers, portable video game players, wireless ear buds, and any other device that provides a wireless, unfiltered connection to the Internet.

+The following rules apply to wireless communication devices at Northpoint Charter School: